algorandfoundation/algokit-client-generator-py/README.md

 Or in Visual Studio Code you can use the default build task (Ctrl+Shift+B).

 To regenerate the generated clients run `poetry run poe update-approvals`.

+This package currently depends on Python 3.10, however the development depends on Python 3.12.
+This is represented by the `pyproject.toml` file which requires 3.10 with additional requirements on dev dependencies.

 ### Continuous Integration / Continuous Deployment (CI/CD)